DavidPH/DH-dlc/README.LANGUAGE.txt

 If GMPLib is not used, then long numbers are simply the largest available type, normal floats are long floats, and normal ints are still bound by precision, but are at most long.

+Some of the types (string8, sword, ubyte, uword) exist for mapping to binary map formats.
+While they can be used normally, there is very little reason to.